drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 Install ejs from the terminal: `npm install ejs --save`

 ### Lets create our new pages
-1. Create a new folder called 'public' and create a `index.html` page inside it.
+1. Create a new folder called 'public' and create a `index.html` file inside it.
 This will be our new home page
 ```html
 <!DOCTYPE html>
 <html>